Atri-Labs/framework-docs/docs/install_with_pipenv.md

 ---
-title: Install Atri using pipenv
+title: Install and run Atri using pipenv
 description: How to install Atri Framework when you are using pipenv virtual environment
 slug: getting-started/installation/using-pipenv
 ---
-### Create a Project Directory
+### 1. Create a project directory

 Create an empty directory anywhere in your repository.
 It will later contain all the files for your app.
 In this example, we are creating a directory called `my_app`.
 You can choose any name for this directory.